Paid sick leave

 Periods of unpaid sickness absence are recorded as disallowed days as you have received no pay and no pension contributions are to be collected.

-- if you have reduced pay, when you are in receipt of reduced pay your contributions are based on your reduced rate of pay
+- if you are in receipt of reduced pay your contributions are based on your reduced rate of pay

 - when you are in receipt of reduced pay your employer will continue to pay contributions based on your unreduced pay